Crowsfoot is known by many names, but one of the most common it goes by here in Australia is Crabgrass.

-Crowsfoot, as its name suggests, has a 5 spiked flower with similar appearance to that of the foot of a crow.
-Crowsfoot is known by many different names, but one of the most common names we also call it here in Australia is Crabgrass.
+Crowsfoot, as its name suggests, has a spiked flower with a similar appearance to that of a crows foot.
+Whilst Crowsfoot is known by many different names, one of the most common names we also call it here in Australia is Crabgrass.

 Crowsfoot grass is a summer annual that grows in easy to identify tufts, staying fairly flat to the ground with almost white flat sheathed stems and smooth strap like leaves.

 Crowsfoot grass is a difficult to control weed that can tolerate low mowing and will thrive in nutrient deprived and compacted soil conditions.
 It will begin to germinate in the soil when temperatures reach above 15°C and can grow extremely quickly once active.

 Seed heads appear usually from late spring or early summer.
 These seed heads can have as many as ten spikelets on each long stem.
 In an unhealthy lawn, if left to seed and spread, Crowsfoot will quickly infiltrate right through the entire lawn.
 Crowsfoot is commonly found throughout most Australian states including Queensland, New South Wales, Victoria, Western Australian and the Northern Territory.

 The best way to remove crowsfoot is to chip out by hand.
 Make sure when doing so that you carefully remove the entire plant and don’t spread any seeds during the process.

 You can also treat the individual tufts of Crowsfoot with a glyphosate type product like Round Up or Zero.
 Just be careful when doing so, as anything you touch with the product will likely die including your lawn.

 Treating Crowsfoot with a selective herbicide can be difficult as many herbicides will kill your lawn variety as well.